Scam and hoax websites and emails are designed to:

 Looks too good to be true?
 It probably is!

-There is a huge range of scams on the internet, from promises of non-existent free products in return for clicking through to a website (which make advertising profits), to sophisticated targeted scams which can run for years and cost victims hundreds of thousands of dollars.
+There are a huge range of scams on the internet, from promises of non-existent free products in return for clicking through to a website (which make advertising profits), to sophisticated targeted scams which can run for years and cost victims hundreds of thousands of dollars.

-Common scams are described below, and more information can be found on SCAMwatch.
+Common scams are described below, and more information can be found on Scamwatch.

 |419 or 'Nigerian letter' advance fee

 These messages are sent to thousands of people on the probability that some will believe the story and forward the advance fee.

 |Email (or letter) claiming to be from a solicitor, barrister, public official or some other authoritative person.||

 They attempt to enter into an online relationship with the victim in order to persuade them to forward money or divulge personal details.

 Generally, any offer that promises a large reward for a small fee is almost certainly a scam.